YaraHorany/Quoridor/README.md

 ## :book: Rules

 Quoridor is played on a game board of 81 square spaces (9×9).
 Each player is represented by a pawn which begins at the center space of one edge of the board (in a two-player game, the pawns begin opposite each other).
+They also control a certain number of "fences" that they use to block their opponent(s) from moving their own pawns across the board.
+Each turn a player can either move his pawn or place a fence.
+The only real rule about fence placement is that you must always leave a path for your opponent(s) to be able to reach his goal.
 The objective is to be the first player to move their pawn to any space on the opposite side of the game board from which it begins.

+## Game instructions
+1. Choose game type
+1.1.
+Choose multiPlayer game
+    * Move the pawn
+    * Drag and drop a fence

 ## :cloud: Overview

 In this project you can choose to play a multi player game OR a single player game (AI will play against the user).
+This AI agent playing Quoridor is based on [Monte Carlo tree search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).
+I added some heuristics to the algorithm to improve the performance of MCTS.

 ## :gear: Technologies